youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### create_dashboard

-Creates a dashboard in an AWS IoT SiteWise Monitor project.
+Creates a dashboard in an IoT SiteWise Monitor project.

 Type annotations for `boto3.client("iotsitewise").create_dashboard` method.